Douglas Newby is Best Qualified to Represent You as a Buyer's Agent

 Once in a Generation an Extraordinary Home with this Architectural Pedigree Might Be Built

 Once in a generation an extraordinary home in the United States might be designed.
 Sited on 25 acres, the home has a rich architectural pedigree: the genius of the original architect, Maurice Fatio; the grace of landscape architect Arabella Lennox-Boyd; the brilliance of the renovation architect, Peter Marino, who honored, and further refined, the powerful architecture and perfect proportions that Maurice Fatio was known for in New York and Palm Beach in the 1920s and 1930s and are still celebrated today.

 The Crespi / Hicks Estate, including the main house, pool house and guest house consists of the 28,996 square foot main house, the 6,318 square foot guest house and the 7,188 square foot pool house and a few other structures.
 The land consists of 25.25 acres of rolling topography, forest, creek, pond and gardens.

 Largest Estate Property in a Major United States City

 Sited on 25 acres, the home is placed at the bottom of the hill and in front of a spring fed creek and forest.
 This Preston Hollow acreage creates the largest estate property found in any major U.S. city and is located just eight minutes from an Arts District and thriving city center.

-The large amount of land in the most prestigious neighborhood of Preston Hollow, Mayflower Estates, makes the Crespi / Hicks Estate property the best residential investment in Dallas.
+The large amount of land in the most prestigious neighborhood of Preston Hollow, Mayflower Estates, makes the Crespi / Hicks Estate property very attractive.
 Even during the last 16 years when the Dallas real estate market was rather subdued, the acreage in Mayflower Estates doubled in value every seven or eight years.

 Preston Hollow is Private School Corridor